-In order to calculate the multiplication factors, a reference unit has been selected (value of R=1,00 m2K/W for 37 mm).
+In order to calculate the multiplication factors, a reference unit has been selected (value of R= 1,00 mK/W for 32 mm).
 Multiplication factors are obtained by making the LCA calculations for all thicknesses, including packaging.

 In order to obtain the environmental performance associated with the specific product and thickness, the results expressed in this EPD must be multiplied by its corresponding multiplication factor.